 "Get placed to live with a family where you will of course be even more immersed in the language and accelerate your learning"

 One great aspect to a private course is that you may get placed to live with a family where you will of course be even more immersed in the language of your choice, and this will accelerate your learning no end.
 However, research is the word here as these courses can be extremely expensive, especially if youre away for a long period of time.
 If you are set on doing one, look into how many hours of language tuition they deliver, where you will be living, what sort of social or day trips will be incorporated and whether it is complete immersion (i.e. they will only speak the native language to you for the whole of your course).

 A cheaper option may to be to take a one year University course in the country, learning the language of your choice.
-This is not only likely to be much cheaper than the private alternative, but you will also have access to the other advantages of a University - leisure facilities, library, a larger reservoir of students and potential friends, social activities and, of course, holidays where you can travel!
+This is not only likely to be much cheaper than the private alternative, but you will also have access to the other advantages of a University - leisure facilities, more students and potential friends, social activities and, of course, holidays where you can travel!
 You may also get an internationally recognised qualification at the end of it too, plus get an insight into what life can be like at University, and whether it is for you.

 - Eunicas is also a very helpful site (http://www.eunicas.co.uk/index.php/studying-abroad/studying-abroad.html) where you can also apply for a degree abroad